Docs

 • Session-level reuse — pass accept_existing (plus email or phone, and an optional min_strength) when creating a session and let Stile run the lookup and reuse flow for you.
 See Combine with session-level reuse below.

 Examples show cURL, Python, Go, and Node.js.
-The Node.js examples assume an initialized @stile/node client.
+The Node.js examples use direct HTTPS unless they are explicitly labeled private preview.

 Look up a verified person